semvijverberg/RGCPD/README.md

 - basic pre-processing steps (removing climatology and linear detrending)
 - time-aggregation handling (for subseasonal and seasonal user-case)
 - set of cross-validations types (random k-fold, stratified k-fold, leave-n-out)
-- extracting precursor from netcdf4:
+- extracting precursors (from netcdf4):
 	- Correlation maps (corr. maps -> spatial clustering -> precursor timeseries).
-	- Correlation maps while regressing out (1) influence of third timeseries or autocorrelation of target and/or precursor.
+	- Correlation maps while regressing out (1) influence of third timeseries or autocorrelation of (2) target and/or (3) precursor.
 	- Empirical Orthogonal Functions (EOFs, or PCA)
 	- some climate indices and/or directly loading precursor timeseries
 - Tigramite (Causal discovery and inference)